V-Picks Guitar Picks Story

-Two days later, a forum buddy wrote me and said, “You need to stop giving these cool guitar picks away.
-A bunch of us want lots of them and we are not going to let you just give them to us anymore.
-So, you need to start selling them and here is where you are going to go to sell them.”
-He directed me to The Gear Page.
-A forum with thousands of members.
-Another good friend started a thread on the Birds and Moons Forum about the picks I had given him.
-After conversing with some guys online, and Mrs V as well, we decided to sell them for $5.00 each or 3 for $12.00.
-I didn’t think they would sell for that, however, the amount of time it took me to make them, they had to draw a sum like that to make it worth my time and effort.
-So, I guess they were classified as expensive, boutique guitar picks now.
-Mrs V designed our website and they were officially called V-PICKS Guitar Picks.
+Two days later, a forum buddy wrote me and said, “Stop giving these guitar picks away.
+Many of us want some and we’re not going to let you give them to us anymore.
+So, you need to start selling them and here is the best place, thegearpage.org.”
+Another good friend started a thread on the Birds and Moons Forum.
+After conversing with some guys online, and Mrs V as well, we decided to sell them for $5 each or 3/$12.
+I didn’t think they would sell but the time it took me to make them, they had to draw that sum to make it worth my time and effort.
+So, I guess they were classified as expensive, boutique guitar picks.
+Mrs V designed our website and they were officially called V-PICKS.
 I could not see the world paying me money for my guitar picks.
 Oh ye of little faith.

 The orders immediately started rolling in on PayPal and did not stop.
 People were paying me in advance for a product they had not yet seen or played.
 They trusted me and they didn’t even know me!
 The money to pay the doctor and hospital bills just seemed to come from nowhere!
 Audrey started getting better and better!
 Hope and light was at last coming back into our lives!

-Now let us fast forward again, a few years later.
+Now, let us fast forward again, a few years later.
 We have not fallen short of paying one bill!
-Audrey is now 28 and has grown into a wonderful young adult.
-She is married with 2 children.
+Audrey is now 28 and has grown into a wonderful young adult and is married with 2 children.
 She has become a family therapist.
-She recently had a doctor visit and she told us that EVERY one of her blood tests came back normal!
+Recently her doctor told us that EVERY one of her blood tests came back normal!
 Someone at church this morning told me how good and healthy she is looking!
 Adam, our son, also a therapist is married with a son and they are doing quite well.

 Thank you so much for taking the time to read our story.